bcmoseley/mus106/syllabus.md

 Each of the six categories contains between 6 and 20 specific objectives that students should aim to master.
 For example:

-<blockquote>*Create an analytical sketch of a passage containing functional progressions, any type of dominant function chord, dominant preparation chords, and non-chord tones.*</blockquote>
+<blockquote><i>Create an analytical sketch of a passage containing functional progressions, any type of dominant function chord, dominant preparation chords, and non-chord tones.</i></blockquote>

-At any point in the semester, for each objective, students will have a current mark of **N – not attempted**, **A – attempted**, **P – passed**, or **NP-failed**.
+At any point in the semester, for each objective, students will have a current mark of **N – not attempted**, **A – attempted**, **P – passed**, or **NP-not passed**.
 Only the most recent attempts will count toward a student’s grade.

 A student’s letter grade for each category is determined by the number of objectives passed.
 And final grades are a simple average of the six category grades.